 George Brigham Stowe 1916-2009

-George Brigham Stowe grew up on the family farm and grew to have a deep love and respect for the land and embraced being a farmer.
-Once George took control of the farm he made at the time what would have been seen as radical changes.
-George saw that the world was changing and seeing this change he decided to shift the focus of the farm.
+George Brigham Stowe grew up on the family farm growing to have deep love and respect for the land.
+He embraced in being a farmer.
+George also saw that the world was changing, therefore, he decided to shift the focus of the farm.
 He took what was traditionally a dairy farm and transformed it into an agricultural one.

 As the agricultural farm became more successful George started to expand his reach.
 He went through the new immigration program to hire Jamaicans to come and work on the farm and eventually as time went on he moved into wholesale distribution and mass food production.
 Eventually George decided to open up his esteemed orchards to the Millbury community by creating the "pick your own" program, which allowed people to browse the orchard and pick there own apples.

 Outside of the farm George lived a busy life.
-He became a member of the investment committee at Millbury Savings Bank, he was the trustee to the Millbury cemetery, and was a fervent church goer - attending the First Congregational Church of Millbury.
+He became a member of the investment committee at Millbury Savings Bank.
+He also became the trustee for the Millbury cemetery.
+Above all, George was a fervent church goer - attending the First Congregational Church in Millbury , leading the choir.
 George unknowing lived a very similar life to one of his ancestors, George Ithamer Stowe sharing multiple common interests.
-George Brigham Stowe would eventually marry Ruth Higginson in 1939.
-They would go on to have 3 children together: Jonathan B Stowe, Justin Charles Stowe, and Amy Elizabeth Stowe-Peterson.

-By the time George had passed away his two sons had also passed, leaving Amy as the sole inheritor to the farm therefore made her the first female owner in its history.
+By the time George had passed away his two sons had also passed, leaving Amy as the sole inheritor to the farm therefore making her the first female owner in its history.